 3-4 tablespoons coconut oil or extra-virgin olive oil

 1/2 teaspoon smoked paprika

 *Omit red pepper flakes and smoked paprika if you are sensitive to nightshades

 Preheat the oven to 350 degrees.
 Line a heavy-gauge cookie sheet or baking sheet with parchment paper.

 5. Group these crescent moon-shaped slices together and halve.
-In a large glass or non-reactive bowl, combine kabocha squash with 2-3 tablespoons of coconut oil or extra-virgin olive oil and a generous sprinkle of red pepper flakes.
-Use your hands to massage squash with the coconut oil or olive oil and red pepper flakes until well mixed.
+In a large glass or non-reactive bowl, combine kabocha squash with 3-4 tablespoons of coconut oil or extra-virgin olive oil, red pepper flakes, smoked paprika and dried oregano.
+Use your hands to massage squash with the coconut oil or olive oil and red pepper flakes, paprika and oregano until well mixed.

 6. Spread squash on the baking sheet, ideally in one layer.
 Place on center rack in oven.
-Bake 25 minutes (turn the sheet at the halfway point, at minute 12 or 13), or until a knife inserted into the squash slides out easily.
+Bake 25 to 35 minutes (turning the sheet at the halfway point for even baking), or until a knife inserted into the squash slides out easily.